tensorleap/leap-cli/pkg/tensorleapapi/docs/SessionPopulatedJob.md

 ### NewSessionPopulatedJob

-`func NewSessionPopulatedJob(id string, modelName string, createdAt time.Time, organization string, ) *SessionPopulatedJob`
+`func NewSessionPopulatedJob(cid string, modelName string, createdAt time.Time, teamId string, ) *SessionPopulatedJob`

 NewSessionPopulatedJob instantiates a new SessionPopulatedJob object This constructor will assign default values to properties that have it defined,